 The Friends of Pleasant Bay is a grassroots environmental group dedicated to the preservation of one of Cape Cod's most stunning recreational and ecological resources.
 Since its founding in 1985 the group has been successful in achieving State designation of the Bay as an Area of Critical Environmental Concern, and was instrumental in development and State approval of a Resource Management Plan for the Bay.
 The Plan identifies the Bay as a regional resource requiring coordinated management of the surrounding towns.
 To meet this task, the four towns bordering the Bay subsequently formed the Pleasant Bay Alliance.
 The Friends provide ongoing support for implementation of the Resource Management Plan and host a range of other programs.

-The Mission of the Friends of Pleasant Bay is:
+The Friends of Pleasant Bay